EVENT ENDEDLast updated February 05, 2026, 11:21 PM EST

-NBC News Clone summarizes the latest on: Trump Nj Election Sherrill Congress Dhs Ice Russia Harris Live Updates Rcna256968 - Politics and Government | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Trump Nj Election Sherrill Congress Dhs Ice Russia Harris Live Updates Rcna256968 - Politics and Government | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 New Jersey is holding a special primary election today for Mikie Sherrill's former congressional seat.